mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 It happened because we forgot to set the `quarkus.useful.listenerUrl` property into `application.properties` file.
 Add the configuration property to `application.properties` and observe the result.

+??? tip "Mocking HTTP request"

+        Use https://app.beeceptor.com/ this service to mock the HTTP request.

-## Implementing our GreetingService interface
+## [Feature #2] Implementing our GreetingService interface

 In some scenarios, offering a default implementation to our extension consumers becomes necessary, as seen in great libraries.